ai-interview-buddy/app-ai-interview-buddy/README.md

  - [ ] Seed two fake users in supabase with demo data and create a login option
  - [ ] Create the onboarding experience and use the variable hasCompletedOnboarding
  - [ ] Add authentication with LinkedIn
+ - [ ] Delete account, removing db-data, storage files, auth user
+ - [ ] Use uppy to upload big files https://github.com/transloadit/uppy/tree/main/examples/react-native-expo
+-  [ ] Change the "delete" career track option to allow replacing positions that uses it
+-  [ ] Add a feature to re-import and re-process a cv